 The knowledge about sex and gender aspects in domestic violence is of major importance to first line responders.
-A deeper understanding of sex/gender aspects will help to differentiate between various types of domestic violence more appropriately, and accordingly, adjust agency responses.
-Here you will find information about gender in general and specialised knowledge for the police as frontline responders.
+A deeper understanding of sex/gender aspects will help to differentiate between various types of domestic violence more appropriately, and accordingly adjust agency responses.
+Here you will find information about gender in general and specialised knowledge for the health sector as frontline responder.

 Sex refers to the sum of biological characteristics that determine whether an individual is female, male, and/or intersex.